NNPDF/reportengine/docs/DESIGN.md

 that the required operations can be represented as a *Direct Acyclic Graph (DAG)*.

-The class also takes a python module which contains the functions needed to actually carry out the computations (as well as doing specific validations).
-These are called *providers*.
+The class also takes a Python package which contains the functions needed to actually carry out the computations (as well as doing specific validations).
+This package will contain three kinds of
+functions:

+- Parsers: Parse the user input in the configuration file to produce an input resource.

+- Checks: Perform domain specific checks on the configuration before it is executed.

+- Providers: Compute a specific resource (taking other resources and parameters as input).

+Each of these is described in more detail below.

 ###Example